teasacura/more-chores-review/README.md

 # More Chores

 What better way to keep track of your chores than this?
-Here you’re going to be creating chore cards, which contain the chore id, title, duration and priority.
+Here you’re going to be creating Chore Cards, which contain the chore id, title, duration and priority.

 ## Initialize Server
 Using json-server: